-The project also supported the creation of a business directory, which includes a comprehensive listing of tourism service providers at each site.
-According to the article, the directory contributes to the sustainable development of rural communities by putting visitors in touch with locals, improving income and empowering local communities to develop attractions and venues for future visitors, including sustainable, eco-friendly activities and improvements.
+Fully integrated into the portal and apps is the Business Directory, a comprehensive listing of tourism service providers at each site.
+The Directory contributes to the sustainable development of rural communities by putting visitors in touch with locals, improving income and empowering local communities to develop attractions and venues for future visitors, including sustainable, eco-friendly activities and improvements.